m2lines/gz21_ocean_momentum/README.md

 * `model_module_name`: name of the module that contains the class defining the NN used
-* `model_cls_name`: name of the class defining the NN used, should be defined in the module specified by model_module_name
+* `model_cls_name`: name of the class defining the NN used, should be defined in the module specified by `model_module_name`

 Another important way to modify the way the script runs consists in modifying the domains used for training.
-These are defined in `training_subdomain.yaml` in terms of their coordinates.
+These are defined in [`training_subdomains.yaml`](training_subdomains.yaml) in terms of their coordinates.
 Note that at run time domains will be truncated to the size of the smallest domain in terms of number of points.

+#### Testing
+The `testing/main.py` script runs the model testing stage.
+You select a trained model and a region (which should be new/unseen) to test it on.

 ## Contributing
 We are not currently accepting contributions outside of the M2LInES and ICCS projects until we have reached a code release milestone.

 ## License
 This repository is provided under the MIT license.
-See `LICENSE` for license text and copyright information.
+See [`LICENSE`](LICENSE) for license text and copyright information.